-Everyone loves a good salad, and this Sour Cream Cucumber Salad will not disappoint!
-Mum always made this salad using fresh cucumbers picked from the garden.
+Everyone loves a good salad, and this Creamy Cucumber Salad with Sour Cream will not disappoint!
+Mom always made this salad using fresh cucumbers picked from the garden.
 It's one of my favorite summer salads we make every year.

 This recipe is of Polish origin called Mizeria, which literally translates to misery.
 It sounds terrible, let's eat Misery Salad, don't let the name mislead you!
-Mizeria a delicious, but basic poor man's salad with using only sour cream and cucumbers.
+Mizeria a delicious, but basic poor man's salad, using sour cream and cucumbers as the base.
 Some variations add dill and onions, which is my favorite way to eat this.
 This Sour Cream Cucumber Salad is similar to Russian Radish and Cucumber Salad.
 If you love radishes, check it out.